lipido/fronty.js/README.md

 Models and Components are [classes](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Classes) (ECMAScript 2015).
-It is recommended that you build your own Models and Components by extending this clases.
+It is recommended that you build your own Models and Components by extending these classes.

 For example: